mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

               | Add Expr Expr
               | Mul Expr Expr

-It's perfectly valid to write a syntax tree this way, but writing a function that operates on the whole tree is pretty tedious
+It's a common way of writing a syntax tree, but it's not without downsides.
+Consider the following function that pretty-prints a tree made from this datatype.

     print :: Expr -> String
     print (Const i) = show i
     print (Add a b) = print a ++ " + " ++ print b
     print (Mul a b) = print a ++ " * " ++ print b

-This works but keeps the `print` function intimately bound to the data type with it's metastructure being replicated through the explicit application of recursion.
+This is the usual way of defining recursion we're used to everywhere, we define it explicitly.
+It may not be optimal from the perspective of code readability with more complex recursion.
+There is also a possible performance penalty as GHC is way better in optimizing non-recursive then recursive code.

-Let's consider the following data type instead.
+Can we do better?
+Possibly.
+Consider the following data type where we're using a type parameter for encoding recursion.

     data ExprF a = Const Int
                  | Add a a
                  | Mul a a
                  deriving (Show, Eq)

-Then we can plug it into the fixpoint and it will terminate any time there is a `Const` constructor!
-Is this a functor though?
-Let's implement `fmap` and see.
+The idea here is that we will use something called a 'fix point' of a functor to encode recursive behavior inside `a` somehow.
+Before we get to that, let's prove our type is indeed a functor.
+To do that we have to implement `fmap` that abides by the functor laws.
+I propose the following fmap

     fmap f (Const i) = Const i
     fmap f (Add a a) = Add (f a) (f a) fmap f (Mul a a) = Mul (f a) (f a)

+So by applying `f` with `fmap` we unpack a level out of a functor, apart from the `Const` case where we return the thing itself.
+The reason for passing `i` through is that `fmap` has type `a -> b`, but the type of `i` is always `Int`, so we can't match the types in general.

-And the functor laws are
+Our good old functor laws are

     fmap id == id
     fmap (f . g) == fmap f . fmap g

-The first is trivially fulfilled, the second for the case of `Add` looks like
+To check that the first law is fulfilled, insert `id` for the function `f` and the proof will flow from definition above.
+The second case for `Add` will look as follows.
+It's the same for `Mul` since they have the same structure.

-    Add (f . g $ a) (f . g $ a) = fmap f (Add (g a) (g a))
+    Add (f . g $ a) (f . g $ b) = fmap f (Add (g a) (g b)) = fmap f .
+    fmap g $ Add a b

 so it's fulfilled as well.
+Of course we can skip this bit in GHC thanks to `DeriveFunctor` extension that allows us to derive `fmap` autonomously.

-## Representing our type as a fixpoint
+### Representing our type as a fixpoint

-Let's play a bit and define the following data type
+We have a type `ExprF a`, which we know is a functor.
+We expect to insert a Fix Point as `a` to get some deeper insight into the nature of recursion, but what is that fix point?

     data Fix f = Fix (f (Fix f))  --or data Fix f = Fix {outF :: f (Fix f)}

-So what does it mean that this element is a fixed point?
-In mathematics a fixed point is an element of a function that is mapped to itself by that function.
-To test it for our `Fix f`, we have to apply `Fix f` to
+In mathematics a fix point is an element of a function that is mapped to itself by that function.
+If we expand one layer from `Fix f`, the inner application, we get

-    Fix (f (Fix (f (Fix f)))) = Fix (f (Fix f))
+    Fix (f (Fix f)) = Fix (f (Fix (f (Fix f))))

-which we achieve by f `(Fix (f (Fix f))) = f (Fix f)`, so this is truly a fixed point of functor `f`.
-Let's assume we have the following syntax tree
+and we can do it forever.
+So `Fix f` is an infinite chain of `Fix` applications and infinite chains don't care about one more application.
+If we apply `Fix f` to `Fix f`, we get `Fix f` again and that's what is meant by a fixpoint in this context.

+Let's define a simple syntax tree in terms of the initial `Expr`

     Mul (Add ((Const 2) (Const 2))) (Const 2)

-How can we represent it using the fixed point?
-Let's start with the inner `Const`s
+We should be able to represent the same thing with our `ExprF a`.
+Let's start with the innermost `Const`

+    Fix $ Const 2

+Checking the types checks out

+    > :t Fix $ Const 2
-    (Fix $ Const 2)
+    Fix $ Const 2 :: Fix ExprF

-That was easy.
+We don't have to write an infinite chain because `Const` doesn't have any `a`s in it's type definition.
 To get the whole thing we have to wrap inside `Fix` on each level

     let fixedExpr =
     Fix (Mul (Fix (Add (Fix $ Const 2) (Fix $ Const 2))) (Fix $ Const 2))

-Before we get to do something useful with that data structure, we need to define one more thing

-## Algebra
+The types check out again.
+I bet this was easier than it looked like at the beginning of this story.

+### Algebras

-In mathematics an algebra is an 'unwrapping' function.
+An algebra is an 'unwrapping' function.

     type Algebra f a = f a -> a

-    // Note to self: So how can we make a prettify function.
-Do we need something else than cata?
-Ah, the carrier type is arbitrary!

-So for our `ExprF` type applying it to `String` will give us an algebra `ExprF String -> String` like
+So for our `ExprF` type applying it to `String` will give us an algebra `ExprF String -> String`

     printAlg :: ExprF String -> String
     printAlg (Const i) = show i